 Most thrift store owners are not out to earn significant money.
 They are in it to help folks to upgrade or gain items at a lower price.
 They are sometimes willing to come down on the price.
 I wouldn’t recommend low-balling them on things you know are worth the money.

-Don’t overlook something that can become friendly again.
+Don’t overlook something that can become friends again.

 It took me a long time to learn the fine art of seeing what something can become with a bit of effort and hard work.
 Through the years, I’ve learned the prices on the main things at Lowes and Home Depot.
 I have also become well acquainted with JoAnn’s Fabric Store too.
 Knowing how much it’s going to cost to fix something can help you determine whether or not it’s worth investing in the item.
 For example, my dining room table has a leg that needs to be fixed where it screws into the table itself, but it’s a simple fix, and the rest of the table is gorgeous.